mfthomps/Labtainers/headless-lite/README.md

 # Headless Labtainers
 Run Labtainers on systems that lack X11 desktops.
 This assumes you have installed Docker, e.g., Docker Desktop on a Mac or Windows machine.
+Cloud-based solutions are also supported using remote servers.
 Headless Labtainers are an alternative to the Labtainer VM Appliance.

 # Quick Start
 Execute the ./headless-labtainers.sh script.
 Or download from